Journal of Hepatocellular Carcinoma

 Aims and Scope

-Primary liver tumors, primarily hepatocellular carcinoma (HCC) is the third leading cause of cancer death worldwide, with around 750,000 new cases annually, with around 700,000 deaths.
-80% occurs in the developing world, in which the incidence is beginning to decline, due to HBV vaccination and developments in food hygiene; with an increasing incidence in the developed world, partly due to metabolic syndrome, obesity and diabetes.
+The journal provides the international community with a platform for the dissemination and study of clinical, translational, and basic research findings in this rapidly developing field.
+Primary liver tumors, primarily hepatocellular carcinoma (HCC), are the third leading cause of cancer death worldwide, with around 750,000 new cases annually, and around 700,000 deaths.
+While 80% occurs in the developing world, the incidence is beginning to decline due to hepatitis B vaccination and developments in food hygiene; conversely, there is an increasing incidence in the developed world, partly due to metabolic syndrome, obesity and diabetes.